Recommended links for student teachers X

 they provide programme-linked decodable books in Reception and

 KS1 to ascertain if decoding is being taught well.
-In schools

 Reading ability is based on two major, essential, interacting but different components: phonics decoding ability x language comprehension (pre-existing knowledge and vocabulary).